annefried/annefried.github.io/_posts/2024-05-27-scientific_writing.md

 If a paper is not in the ACL Anthology, try finding a high-quality Bibtex entry in [dlpb](https://dblp.org/) - also for ArXiv papers!
 If an ArXiv paper has a follow-up version accepted for publication at a conference or journal, you should cite this peer-reviewed version.
 Only if you cannot find an entry in these sources, resort to other sources for Bibtex entries (e.g., Google Scholar).
+Please pay special attention to the instructions of how to integrate citations into the text.
+Always refer to the authors, _they_ state/propose/found something, not "the paper."
+This means you should write: "Friedrich et al. (2020) found that ..." (use the `\citet` command!) rather than: "In (Friedrich et al., 2020) it was found that ..."
+If a citation refers to a full sentence, put it _within_ the sentence, e.g., "XYZ can be achieved using really small language models (Friedrich et al., 2031)."

 ## Cross-References